top of page

 Chamaenerion angustifolium

-The floral emblem of the Yukon, Fireweed is named for its tendency to sweep through burnt landscapes after a fire.
+The floral emblem of the Yukon, fireweed is named for its tendency to sweep through burnt landscapes after a fire.

 Fireweed